 - □ Anti-predator devices are laid out in an orderly fashion. - □ Anti-predator devices are maintained to prevent loss of material and to improve efficacy. - □ Anti-predator devices are removed when no longer useful.

-Level 4: As per Level 3, and manager cooperates in research of alternative anti-predator devices and allows testing of alternative anti-predator devices on grower-supplied areas in an effort to increase benthic access and farm production.
+Level 4: As per Level 3, and alternative anti-predator devices are researched and tested on grower supplied areas to increase benthic access and farm production.